-Everyone strives to be productive at work.
+Everyone strives to boost their productivity levels at work.
 However, there are times when levels of productivity are very low.

 Why is this?

-I’ve got four shocking causes of unproductive workers listed down below:
+I’ve got four shocking reasons for unproductive workers listed down below:

 All of these stoppages are preventing you from doing work and being productive.
 Plus, while you work, your mind is elsewhere.
 All you can think about is how hot and sweaty you feel.

 The same can be said when it’s incredibly cold too.
 Your main focus is warming you up, rather than getting your work done.
-It seems over dramatic, but temperature needs to be just right.
+It seems overdramatic, but the temperature needs to be just right.
 It has to make you feel comfortable, so you’re not thinking about how hot/cold you are.

 The best solution is to have an HVAC system installed where you work.
 Whether you work from home or in an office, it can help control the temperature.
 It will cool you down when you’re too hot, and warm you up when you’re too cold.
 Thus, you remain focused and productive.